 In support of this worthy cause, a project has been set up in California to help save grey whales and their breeding grounds.
 Called the Baja California Grey Whale conservation project, the effort is managed by Sea Life International (SRI) and is run through the Zoological Park in Baja California, Mexico.
 The Zoological Park is one of the premiere natural habitats in Mexico for whales and other sea animals.
 The goal of the Baja CA Grey Whale conservation project is to raise awareness of the species and its vital role in our ecosystem.
 To do this, a number of Grey whale conservation programs have been put into place.

-An example of one of these programmes is Grey whales bale to california project.
-This is a programme that raises awareness among the public about the breeding and survival needs of these beautiful sea creatures.
+An example of one of these programs is Grey whales bale to California project.
+This is a program that raises awareness among the public about the breeding and survival needs of these beautiful sea creatures.
 It enables people to know how these animals feed, nurse and rear their young.
 Through effective communication about this important topic, more people will be encouraged to take actions to save these rare and beautiful sea mammals.
 Each day, thousands of local children and adults in the region are given the opportunity to meet and observe these gentle giants.

 The Grey whales migrate to Baja California from warmer climates during the summer months and return every year with their young.
 This makes it possible for many environmentalists and animal lovers to organise trips to watch these incredible sea creatures.
 The Grey whales Baja California tours provide first-hand experiences and a chance to meet and witness these remarkable creatures up close.